marvin-kolja/capstone-public/core/README.md

 #### Elevated Privileges Requirement

-Creating such tunnel connections requires elevated privileges to create the tunnel.
+Creating such trusted tunnels requires elevated privileges.
 This is why some tests require `sudo` to run.

 As we do not want to execute the entire code with `sudo`, a tunnel connect server was written to handle the tunnel connections.
 That server can be started independently and will handle the tunnel connections for the core library.
 This way, we can run the core library without `sudo` and still interact with physical iOS devices.
 The server uses the `async_socket` module to allow asynchronous communication with the core library (which uses a socket client).